cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/home-server-infrastructure.md

 # ...
 ```

-It seems to work as expected.
-Not it is time for a reboot :)
+It works as expected.
+Now it is time for a reboot :)
 ```bash
 shutdown -r now
 # ... wait for the reboot and reconnect via ssh ...